rsnpj/notes-site/notes/Year_1/Computer_Systems/Operating_Systems/Process_Management.md

 # Schedulers

-An operating system operates three types of scheduler: long-term, medium, and short term
+An operating system operates three types of schedulers: long-term, medium-term, and short term

--   The **long term scheduler(job scheduler)** selects which process should be brought into the ready queue
+-   The **long term scheduler (job scheduler)** selects which process should be brought into the ready queue

 -   The **medium-term scheduler** removes processes from active